STRATCOM / ROC ID Card

 The Armed Forces Network Taiwan (AFNT) studios were also located in the Sugar Building.
 Frank Fellers hosted an evening show called “China Night” for a few months.
 You can listen to one of his programs by clicking here.

 In the picture to the left, the building with the red vertical sign is the First Company Department store.
 If you look closely behind it you can see a much shorter building (4 or 5 stories) extending to the left, that is the Sugar Building.
 The photo on the right is a another view of the First Company with the corner of the Sugar Building visible on the left side of the image.
-During my assignment, the First Company was the only “department store” that I was
+During my assignment, the First Company was the only “department store” that I was aware of in Taipei.

 There were also several theaters in the area.
 Many of the movies shown were from studios is the US but had Mandarin sub-titles.
 It made for an interesting experience watching them!